TatsianaKulakevich/tatsianakulakevich.github.io/_pages/cv.md

 <strong>Book Reviews, Translations, Editing</strong>

 Kulakevich, T. (forthcoming).
-Review of R. Hervouet’s "A Taste for Oppression: Political Ethnog- raphy of Everyday Life in Belarus”.
+Review of R. Hervouet’s "A Taste for Oppression: Political Ethnography of Everyday Life in Belarus”.
 Canadian Slavonic Papers.

 Kulakevich, T. 2016.
 Review of M. Balmaceda’s "Living the High Life in Minsk: Russian Energy Rents, Domestic Populism and Belarus’ Impending Crisis High."
 The Journal of Eurasian Studies, 7(2): 220.